CraftAcademyLabs/ca_course_v2/week_05/material/extra/02_CI_CD_Coverage_Guide.md

 Make sure this is pushed up to the repo before you proceed.

 ### Workflow for Cypress
-We'll be using a different workflow for the client.
+We'll also be using a different workflow for the client.

 - In the box to the left, search for `yarn` or scroll all the way to the bottom.